aleksaan/diskusage/README.md

 ```yaml
    filterByObjectType: folders&files
 ```
-It is a filter to manage what kind of objects will be printed.
+It is a filter to manage what kind of objects will be selected.

 Possible values:
-   - files - print only files;
+   - files - select only files;
-   - folders - print only folders;
+   - folders - select only folders;
-   - folders&files - (default) print both of them.
+   - folders&files - (default) select both of them.

 ```yaml
 sizeCalculatingMethod: cumulative